When Rugby Inspires a Perfume

 It was the first fragrance to include the synthetic note of coumarin (derived from tonka bean) which scent varies from green grassy to sweet almond and tobacco.
 Fougère fragrances still remain today the most popular style of fragrances for men.

 Classic fougères typically feature bergamot (fresh), lavender (aromatic), geranium (floral, green, aromatic), vetiver (earthy, woody), oakmoss (earthy) and coumarin (herbal, sweet) notes.
-Modern Fougères, such as Jour de Gloire N°9, are characterized by additional woody, green, herbal, spicy and even floral notes.
+Modern Fougères, such as Jour de Gloire N°9, broaden this structure with additional woody, green, herbal, spicy, and sometimes floral nuances.

 Made in France